 - Reliable audio levels

 Bose Quiet Comfort 35

-The first headphones in this list to be wireless is the Bose Quiet Comfort 35 that has the best reviews for canceling noise to a large extent.
+The first headphones on this list to be wireless is the Bose Quiet Comfort 35 which has the best reviews for canceling noise to a large extent.
 Users can use it for video editing to produce excellent quality audio and video.
 They may also use it for personal purposes.
 This headphone is friendly with phones and iPads.

 - Users can make calls

 - There is a voice assistant that comes with the headphones